Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Introduction

-$\resolventamp$ represents an array of continuum physics observables, such as response functions and scattering amplitudes, depending on the construction of the source states.
+$\resolventamp$ is related to an array of continuum physics observables, such as response functions and scattering amplitudes, depending on the construction of the source states.
 See Sec.~\ref{subsec:observables} for the details.
-The analytical properties of $\resolventamp$ in the complex $E$ plane, such as isolated poles and branch cuts ({\BCT}s), are directly connected to the basic features of $H$'s spectrum~\cite{newton1982scattering}.
-This informs an interesting numeric computational framework, called non-Hermitian quantum mechanics (NHQM)~\cite{reinhardt1982complex, Moiseyev_2011}, as discussed in Sec.~\ref{subsec:NHQM}.
-Since the approximations of $\resolventamp$ produced in a broad class of calculations (including NHQM) could be viewed as rational approximations~\cite{Trefethen2023review} in terms of the variable $E$, a recent and relevant development on this subject is mentioned in Sec.~\ref{subsec:optimarational}.
+The analytical properties of $\resolventamp$ in the complex $E$ plane, such as isolated poles and branch cuts ({\BCT}s), are directly connected to the basic features of $H$'s spectrum~\cite{newton2002scattering}.\footnote{$\resolventamp$'s behavior in the complex $E$ plane is different from that of the scattering $S$-matrix.
+The latter (see e.g.,~\cite{HUMBLET1961529,JoachainQCT1975,newton2002scattering,RamirezJimenez:2018dge,Yamada:2022xam}) could be more complicated even in the first Riemann sheet.} This informs an interesting numeric computational framework, called non-Hermitian quantum mechanics (NHQM)~\cite{ReinhardtComlexScaling2007,reinhardt1982complex, Moiseyev_2011,Myo:2014ypa, afnan1991resonances}, as discussed in Sec.~\ref{subsec:NHQM}.
+Since the approximations of $\resolventamp$ produced in a broad class of calculations (including NHQM) could be viewed as rational approximations\footnote{The rational approximation refers to approximating a function in terms of a ratio between two polynomials.
+Here, I focus on a particular type that treats a univariate function as a finite sum of simple poles.}~\cite{Trefethen_approximation_theory_book, Trefethen2023review} in terms of the variable $E$ (with $\vectheta$ fixed), a relevant recent development on this subject is mentioned in Sec.~\ref{subsec:optimarational}.